Aristotle: The Ideal of Human Fulfillment

 In contrast to the state of virtue [knowing, wanting, and doing the right thing] stand brutishness (vice) [which is to not know, want, or do the good]; badness (incontinence) [which is to not want or do the good, although one may know it] and lack of self-control (continence) [which it to not do the good, although one may want and know it.
 Unlike Socrates, who thought knowledge was sufficient for virtue (KSV) and Plato, who recognized inner conflict, Aristotle recognized how weakness of will implies that KSV is false.
 Knowing the good doesn’t mean one will do it.

 Realization or Prescription: Political Expertise and Intellectual Contemplation – A key is that vice and virtue result from habits, which themselves are the result of past actions and environment, including the social and political environment.
 [Aristotle says that political science is the science which studies the good for humans.]
 This leads us to Aristotle’s conception of government and society.
 In brief Aristotle believed that societies can only survive and flourish if there is some basic agreement about issues of private morality.
-[It is hard to know his prescription for a pluralistic society like ours.
-The founders of the USA thought that individual moral and religious pluralism was allowable, as long as the public, secular good took precedence.]
+[The founders of the USA thought that individual moral and religious pluralism was allowable, as long as the public, secular good took precedence.]

-As for his specific, ideal notion of the good life Aristotle contrasts lives of pleasure, honor, and intellectual reflection.
+In thinking about the ideal life, Aristotle contrasts lives of pleasure, honor, and intellectual reflection.
 Not surprisingly he felt the latter was superior.
-Intellectual contemplation he thought was the highest and best human activity.
-Needless to say the authors reject Aristotle’s belief that intellectual activity is higher than other worthwhile activities.
-[Plato argues that intellectual pleasures are better than physical ones.
-He says you can confirm this by asking someone who has experienced both types which they prefer.
-He argues they will always say intellectual pleasures are superior.]
-The authors also criticized Aristotle for not noting how much one’s station in life affects their ability to live well.
+He thought that intellectual contemplation was the highest and best human activity.
+[Plato argued that intellectual pleasures are better than physical ones.
+He says you can confirm this by asking anyone who has experienced both types, and they will prefer intellectual pleasures.]
+But Aristotle doesn’t seem to account for how much one’s station in life affects their ability to live well.